kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 The laundry list is huge.
 These are just a few.

 1) Setup the dashboard for Field Day with every little effort.
-2) The great circle lines in the Worldmap node currently have an issue with the international date line.
-The developers are working on this bug.
-3) Be able to highlight and fill a choropleth map based on Qs worked in each section/zone/state/DXCC.
+2) Be able to highlight and fill a choropleth map based on Qs worked in each section/zone/state/DXCC.
-4) Use hamdb.org lookup for RBN spots.
+3) Use hamdb.org lookup for RBN spots.
-5) Online Scoreboard integration.
+4) Online Scoreboard integration.
 Be able chase your friends or a few stations in real time directly from the dashboard.
-6) Write and N3FJP integration.
+5) Writelog and N3FJP integration.
-7) Be able to save the configuration settings in a text file on your Pi and recall them after rebooting or restarting Node Red.
+6) Be able to save the configuration settings in a text file on your Pi and recall them after rebooting or restarting Node Red.
-8) Spot rate color definations.
-Be able to fill the rate for red, yellow or green font color for rates per min.

-More to come on the configuration of each setting as we work through the BETA.
+This program is released as-is.
+Modify this program as you see fit.